96weibin/24Hackathon/Vue3-WebApplication/README.md

 # questions

+how are you

 Can you show me the top 5 basis which impact the economy fo Gulf Coast model Base case

-User: Can you adjust these factors to achieve better economic benefits?
+Can you adjust these factors to achieve better economic benefits?

+Yes